FAQs

 • There is limited paid parking in the centre of town in Piazza del Popolo which is very close to the Enoteca, otherwise the largest parking lot is Fonte alle Fate, where you reach the centre of town via a large elevator.
 If it isn’t a market day (Tuesday), then you can also find a large parking lot in Piazza Dante Alighieri, which is where the local bus arrives and departs; this is a 5 minute walk to the Enoteca.
 You can park in the blue spots, white spots are for residents.

-• Our town has an evening and weekend ZTL (limited traffic zone) that begins at 8pm on weekdays and 2pm on Sundays.
-On these days you have to avoid entering the centre of town if you aren’t a resident — the points of entry are clearly marked with a ZTL sign that will be red or green according to the time.
+• Our town has an evening and weekend ZTL (limited traffic zone) that begins at 9pm on weekdays and 2pm on Sundays.
+At these times you have to avoid entering the centre of town if you aren’t a resident — the points of entry are clearly marked with a ZTL sign (much like a traffic light) that will be red or green according to the time.
 To be on the safe side, you can park at Fonte alle Fate and arrive right in the centre by elevator (a 2-3 minute walk to the Enoteca) or Piazza Dante Alighieri (5 minutes walk).

 • We meet at 10:15am in Piazza Dante Alighieri, which is a large parking lot where the market is held on Tuesdays.
 As it’s very large, we will plan to meet in front of Lo Chalet, which is a little wooden cafe/bar in the gardens next to Piazza Dante Alighieri.